rundeck/rundeck/docs/en/manpages/man5/job-v20.md

 :    for a secure option, a storage path to password value to use as default

+isDate

+:    "true/false" - the option should display as a date/time input field

+dateFormat

+:    The date/time format to use in the UI.
+Using the [momentjs format](http://momentjs.com/docs/#/displaying/format/).

 *Example*

 Define defaults for the "port" option, requiring regex match.